-- 1. Lack of batteries for protection of each substation. - 2.
-There are only 5 substations (additional substation is needed especially in Botharnia 9) - 3.
-Lack of maintenance plan for substations. - 4.
-Lack of implementation plan due to cash flow challenge. - 5.
-Lack of fleet. - 6.
-No maintenance for streetlights and high mast lights. - 7.
+- 1. Distance between poles should be 40m to prevent loosening of cables due to excessive heat in summer. - 2.
+Lack of batteries for protection of each substation. - 3.
+There are only 5 substations (additional substation is needed especially in Botharnia 9) - 4.
+Lack of maintenance plan for substations. - 5.
+Lack of implementation plan due to cash flow challenge. - 6.
+Lack of fleet. - 7.
+No maintenance for street lights and high mast lights. - 8.
 Non-insulated cables causing frequent power outages.